₹404₹20,000

 Popular for beaches and nightlife

-Food is going to be the highlight of your trip to Goa.
+Come and relish the culinary delights of Goa.
 You can expect heavy rainfall throughout the season, pleasant sea breeze.
 Humidity tends to be high.
-Don’t forget to spend some time at the beaches of Goa.
+You can also explore the beautiful beaches of Goa.

 ₹17,829